FranzZemen/jopier-rest/README.md

 Jopier is a lightweight end to end Content Management System (CMS) for use in websites web applications and hybrid apps.

-It consists of both a front end, pubished on Bower as 'jopier', and a back end, published on NPM as jopierREST.
-Both can be used independently with custom implementations providing 'the other side' but it is likely that most users will simply use jopier and jopierREST.
+It consists of both a front end, pubished on Bower as 'jopier', and a back end, published on NPM as jopier-rest.
+Both can be used independently with custom implementations providing 'the other side' but it is likely that most users will simply use jopier and jopier-rest.

 The front end is built in Angular (currently supporting 1.3.x).
 Therefore, the ideal client is an angular website, web app or hybrid app.
 However, many clients not currently using Angular can easily incorporate it.
 If this is the case and you are new to Angular there is a minimal install section in this document.